klynch/skyline/readme.md

 service is properly set up and can receive data.
 For real data, you have some options - see [wiki](https://github.com/etsy/skyline/wiki/Getting-Data-Into-Skyline)

 Once you get real data flowing through your system, the Analyzer will be able start analyzing for anomalies!
 But be aware, analyzer it will only start to really analyzing timeseries when redis has `FULL_DURATION` (e.g. 86400 seconds) worth of data, otherwise it is too short aka less than `MIN_TOLERABLE_LENGTH`.

+### Metric Filtering

+A BlackList and a WhiteList is used to filter out unwanted metrics similar to the filters in graphite.
+Many metrics, especially aggregate metrics, do not convey any additional information and result in unnecessary load on the system.
+Each entry in the blacklist and whitelist is a regex, which behaves much like the graphite/carbon RegexList.
+The Listener will check to see if each # incoming metric is not in the blacklist and in the whitelist.
+If a list is empty, all entries will pass through it.

+Metrics are rejected if `skyline:config:blacklist` is defined in Redis and non-empty, and the metric matches at least 1 of the regular expression patterns in that list.
+To reject all metrics the pattern `.*` can be used.

+Metrics are rejected if `skyline:config:whitelist` is defined in Redis and non-empty, and the metric does not match at least 1 of the regular expression patterns in that list.
+To accept all metrics the pattern `.*` can be used, or the list can be empty.

+    BLACKLIST = [
+        "^skyline\."
+        "^example\.statsd\.metric$",
+        "^another\.example\..*",
+        "_90$",
+        "\.lower$",
+        "\.upper$",
+        "\.median$",
+        "\.count_ps$",
+        "\.sum$",
+    ]

+    WHITELIST = []

 ### Alerts